-Sandy Reed, First-Ever Review of I-commerce System Right For New Section Debut, INFOWORLD at 73 (September 8, 1997); Matthew Nelson, Open Market adds Object Support to I-commerce Product, INFOWORLD at 58 (February 16, 1998.); Ellen Messmer, Open Market to Liven Up Web-Based Publishing, NETWORK WORLD at 16 (November 9, 1998); Mitch Wagner, Open market Upgrade Will Support Big Business On 'Net, COMPUTERWORLD at 8 (December 9, 1996); Ellen Messmer, Open Market to Debut e-Comm Tools, NETWORK WORLD at 12 (March 27, 2000); Kim Nash, Open Market Aids Web Site Upkeep, COMPUTERWORLD at 12 (March 11, 1996).
+Liven Up Web-Based Publishing, NETWORK WORLD at 16 (November 9, 1998); Mitch Wagner, Open market Upgrade Will Support Big Business On 'Net, COMPUTERWORLD at 8 (December 9, 1996); Ellen Messmer, Open Market to Debut e-Comm Tools, NETWORK WORLD at 12 (March 27, 2000); Kim Nash, Open Market Aids Web Site Upkeep, COMPUTERWORLD at 12 (March 11, 1996).

-10. The inventors of the Soverain Patents include Open Market's founders and engineers.
-The inventors of the Soverain Patents comprise:

-11. Professor David K. Gifford is a professor of electrical engineering and computer science at the Massachusetts Institute of Technology ("MIT") and co-founder of Open Market.

-Mr. Gifford has been a member of the MIT faculty since 1982 and leads the Programming signed agreements to provide technology to the Tribune Company, Advance Publications and the Time Inc. unit of Time Warner.").

-Systems Research Group at the MIT Laboratory for Computer Science.
-Professor Gifford is a named inventor on fourteen of Soverain's issued patents.11

-12. Professor Gifford is the author of over one hundred journal articles and his research areas focus on programming language development; information discovery, retrieval, and distribution; and computation using biological substrates.
-Professor Gifford earned his S.B. in 1976 from MIT and his M.S. and Ph.D. in electrical engineering from Stanford.

-Professor Gifford was elected as a fellow by the Association for Computing Machinery, for "contributions to distributed systems, e-commerce and content distribution."12

-14. Dr. Lawrence Stewart was Open Market's Chief Technology Officer.
-Dr. Stewart is the co-inventor of nine of Soverain's patents.13 Dr. Stewart previously held positions at Xerox Palo Alto Research Center ("PARC") and Digital Equipment Corporation.
+- 9. The inventors of the Soverain Patents include Open Market's founders and engineers.
+The inventors of the Soverain Patents comprise: - 10.
+Professor David K. Gifford is a professor of electrical engineering and computer science at the Massachusetts Institute of Technology ("MIT") and co-founder of Open Market.
+Mr. Gifford has been a member of the MIT faculty since 1982 and leads the Programming Systems Research Group at the MIT Laboratory for Computer Science.
+Professor Gifford is a named inventor on fourteen of Soverain's issued patents.11 - 11.
+Professor Gifford is the author of over one hundred journal articles and his research areas focus on programming language development; information discovery, retrieval, and distribution; and computation using biological substrates.
+Professor Gifford earned his S.B. in 1976 from MIT and his M.S. and Ph.D. in electrical engineering from Stanford. - 12.
+Professor Gifford was elected as a fellow by the Association for Computing Machinery, for "contributions to distributed systems, e-commerce and content distribution."
+12 - 13.
+Dr. Lawrence Stewart was Open Market's Chief Technology Officer.
+Dr. Stewart is the co-inventor of nine of Soverain's patents.
+13 Dr. Stewart previously held positions at Xerox Palo Alto Research Center ("PARC") and Digital Equipment Corporation.
 Recently, when writing about his role as a co-inventor of Soverain's patents, Dr. Stewart described the intellectual effort behind the inventions.

-The relevant source code of the Open Marketplace system as of October 1994 was included with the patent application for anyone to read - over 50 printed pages of code.
-In other words, Open Market showed that these inventions weren't just a theory but an actual working system.
-Open Market submitted the source code to the Patent Office on microfiche since there was no way to submit machine readable appendices back in 1994.14
+The relevant source code of the Open Marketplace system as of October 1994 was included with the patent application for anyone to read - over 50 printed pages of